IoanHadarean/CookBook-project/Readme.md

 4. **PyMySQL**(https://pymysql.readthedocs.io/en/latest/)
    <br>**PyMySQL** is a Python library that liaised MySQL with Flask and Python.
    Note:  The command that was run for finding the version of pymongo was *pip freeze | grep PyMySQL*
-5. All packages used in this project can be seen in the [requirements file](../master/requirements.txt)
+5. All packages used in this project can be seen in the [requirements.txt](../master/requirements.txt) file.